port254

 Incident Response & Business Continuity

-CII owners must report all cybersecurity incidents to the Sectoral COC within 24 hours.
+CII owners must report all cybersecurity incidents to the Sectoral Cybersecurity Operations Centre (COC) within 24 hours.
 Regulation 42 requires a geographically separate disaster recovery site.
-Without tested IR plans and a BC/DR programme, most organisations cannot meet either obligation.
+Without tested IR plans and a Business Continuity/Disaster Recovery (BC/DR) programme, most organisations cannot meet either obligation.

 • Incident response plan development and tabletop exercises